 Race Face Next R Carbon Cranks Reviewed

 Race Face's Next R cranks fill the aggressive trail/enduro segment of their impressive lineup.
 Built to take punishment, these are available in a wider than usual variety of sizes, including a spindle width suitable for an 83mm BB.
-Great news for me because the GeoMetron G16 build that these joined immediately features the a DH width bottom bracket.
+Great news for me because the GeoMetron G16 build that these immediately joined features the DH width bottom bracket.

 - Spindle Sizes: 30mmx134 (68/73mm), 30mmx170, 30mmx190